- Deployment Engine

 The Pulumi.yaml project file specifies metadata about your project.

-The Pulumi Console refers to the web application at `app.pulumi.com` which automatically manages deployment state and enables collaboration between developers and operators.
+The Pulumi Service refers to the web application at `app.pulumi.com` which automatically manages deployment state and enables collaboration between developers and operators.

 The args provided to a resource determine what inputs will be used to initialize the resource.
 These can be either raw values or outputs from other resources.